Academany/FabAcademy-Assessment/project_requirements.md

 * links to your presentation.png and presentation.mp4

-* includes all of your design files in the archive (no external hosting of final project files - discuss file sizes with your instructor)
+* includes all of your design files in the archive (2D & 3D, board files & code) No external hosting of final project files - discuss file sizes with your instructor

 * includes the licence you chose